Ben Pollack: Breakup and reformation

-The band broke up in 1934.
+The band broke up in 1935.
 Many of its members soon formed a group led by Bob Crosby, brother of Bing Crosby.

-Pollack reformed his band with Harry James and Irving Fazola.
+Pollack formed a new band with Harry James and Irving Fazola.
 With James he wrote the hit "Peckin'".
 In the early 1940s, he organized a band led by comedian Chico Marx.
-He started Jewel Records, opened restaurants in Hollywood and Palm Springs, appeared as himself in the movie The Benny Goodman Story, and made a cameo in The Glenn Miller Story.
+He started Jewel Records, and appeared as himself in the movie The Benny Goodman Story, and made a cameo in The Glenn Miller Story.

+He also ran the restaurant "Pick-A-Rib" in Hollywood in the 1950s and early 1960s.
+In 1965, he moved to Palm Springs where he and his sister, Esther Mendelson, operated up a nightclub called Easy Street North.
+The nightclub, however, never became successful, which lead to many financial problems that would later contribute to his suicide.